Dana Air Flight 0992: Final report

 The AIB issued several recommendations to the involved parties, mainly to Dana Air.
 Nigeria's NCAA was ordered to intensify its oversight, particularly on Maintenance, Repair and Overhaul (MRO).
-The FAA was asked to ensure Pratt & Whitney to re-categorize the issuance of the service bulletin to mandatory and to re-design the shimming and installation of the manifold assembly to remain foolproof and to prevent incorrect installation.
+The FAA was asked to ensure that Pratt & Whitney re-categorize the issuance of the service bulletin to mandatory and to re-design the shimming and installation of the manifold assembly so as to prevent incorrect installation.

 Aftermath

 On 3 June 2013, the government of Lagos unveiled a memorial cenotaph for the victims of Flight 0992.